 Finish off with a Tuk-Tuk ride back to your hotel for a little-added family fun!

-The Dusit Zoo is found within the city centre, making it very easy to access.
+The Dusit Zoo is found within the city center, making it very easy to access.
 We always stay at Dusit Thani hotel, so my guess is that the zoo is named after this iconic hotel region and that it is in close proximity.

 While you will not be allowed to interact with the animals like in the other zoos, you still get that once in a lifetime opportunity of spotting different animals from a safe distance.